About American Colonels

 As a result of identifying this manipulated history readers should be aware that this website is being developed excluding information provided by the Honorable Order and is based mostly on references prior to their existence, unless relative to them specifically.
 There are actually several versions that they have promoted, all of them are blasphemous to academic researchers and historians despite the organization declaring itself as a historical custodian.

-If you are curious about the lawsuit itself we share this here on our website as well, based on it presenting information that is of public record.
+If you are curious about the lawsuit itself, we won when the case was dismissed, based on it presenting historical information that is of public record.
 It all began with the Honorable Order coveting secrets from their members, creating subjective manipulative control over their donors and their envy for our organization creating a potentially successful fraternal objective which they did not control.
 Kentucky Colonels International was sued in US Federal Court by the Honorable Order of Kentucky Colonels claiming the term "Kentucky Colonels" as their exclusive trademark for the commercial marketing of a clothing line, memorabilia, prepared food, cigars and services they provide using the term as a generic, descriptive, arbitrary, distinctive and suggestive trademarks and trade name of their organization without regard to other organizations that already existed to dominate and monopolize on it.
 In 2021 after settling the case with us, they trademarked bourbon using their mark and stopped the "Old Kentucky Colonel" brand from returning to the market.

 This website is a creative work and open-source project developed to delineate and disambiguate the differences and similarities between these titles and recognize all those who have received the title as a civil honor or a military rank.
 We recognize all forms of North American Colonelcy as they all have emerged from the same common civil tradition beginning in the United States during the seventeenth and eighteenth centuries.